SALAHCodeScript/Linux.org/Documents/.programming/Markdown/Developer/Project/After Linux Installed.md

-  git                       # Helpful Git commands and shortcuts zsh-syntax-highlighting   # Syntax highlighting for better readability zsh-autosuggestions       # Suggestions based on previous commands command-not-found         # Suggests commands when a typo is made history                   # Better history management )
+  git                       # Helpful Git commands and shortcuts zsh-syntax-highlighting   # Syntax highlighting for better readability zsh-autosuggestions       # Suggestions based on previous commands history                   # Better history management )
 ```